andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - After all parts of your object are uploaded, Amazon S3 assembles these parts and creates the object
   - Create a Static website hosting:
     - 1. Create an S3 Bucket -> name it as your domain name (required for Route 53)
-    - 2. Upload index.html, error.html, and any static assets (CSS, JS, images) with case-sensitive name -> at the root level of the bucket
+    - 2. Upload index.html, error.html (optional), and any static assets (CSS, JS, images) with case-sensitive name -> at the root level of the bucket
     - 3. Enable Static website hosting -> you'll get an endpoint URL to use in Route 53
     - 4. Configure permissions (by default S3 buckets block all public access):
          - Disable block public access